xaviersolau/DevArticles/README.md

 about integrating it into your CI/CD pipeline.

-This article focuses on a scenario where a .NET backend supports your web application, and you want to perform integration tests across both the frontend and backend.
+This article focuses on a scenario where a .NET backend supports your web application, and you want to perform integration tests across both the frontend and the backend.

 ---